Mass migration of the Irish peaked during the Great Famine (An Gorta Mor) or commonly known as the Potato Famine of

 Within a five year period over 100,000 Irish people travelled from Ireland to Boston to search for work but were mostly met by hostility and racism.
 The Irish were determined to stay in Boston and quickly proved to locals they were dedicated hard workers, future generations made it to the Oval Office at the Whitehouse.

 The rate of the Irish leaving dropped dramatically when famine cleared and although numbers dropped the Irish didn’t stop emigrating.
-To this day hundreds of Irish people migrate yearly across the world from Ireland to other countries such as Britain, United States, Canada, Germany, Japan, Australia and many other countries which is probably why so many people have such a great connection with Ireland.
+To this day hundreds of Irish people emigrate yearly to places such as Britain, United States, Canada, Germany, Japan, and Australia.
+A reason why so many people have such a great connection with Ireland.